lunarc/lunarc_docs/docs/getting_started/using_hpc_desktop.md

 ## Resolving issues when connecting

 After encountering issues in a desktop session (e.g. crashed application) the desktop state saved from a previous session can become corrupt.
 If this happens to you, you may not be able to reconnect.
 In this case, it is often required to start a fresh session and discard the old session.
-This is achieved by checking the box: **End existing session** or **Avsluta aktiv session**, depending on the languate settings of your client, on the login window before connecting to LUNARC services.
+This is achieved by checking the box: **End existing session** or **Avsluta aktiv session**, depending on the language settings of your client, on the login window before connecting to LUNARC services.

 ![login window](../images/desktopLogin.png "Desktop login window")

 Please try before contacting [Lunarc support](http://www.lunarc.lu.se/support/support_form "LUNARC support form")

-## Starting the client on a Mac

-Mac OSX 10.9 (Mavericks) and later: You need to

- 1. Locate the client in Finder.
- 2. Hold the **ctrl**-key while clicking on it.
- 3. Choose the "open" option from the menu.

-when opening the client for the first time to get past the "unidentified developer" notification.

 ---